 Marks, Michael b.
 June, 1859 d.
 December 31, 1907 Businessman.
 A co-founder of Marks and Spencer merchandizing chain, he was born in Slonim, Russia and came as a penniless refugee from the anti-Semitic pogroms there to Stockton-on-Tees in 1881.
 Starting with a peddler’s tray he followed fairs and markets hawking his wares until 1884 when he was lent five pounds by Isaac Dewhirst that enabled him to set up a trestle stall in an open market at Leeds.
 Within ten years he was operating eight penny bazaars.
 He still used the wording he had on his...[Read More] (Bio by: s.canning) Old Jewish Cemetery, Manchester, Metropolitan Borough of Manchester, Greater Manchester, England Plot: Small stone obeslisk.

 Peterloo Memorial d.
 August 16, 1819 Om 16th August 1819 a crowd gathered in St. Peter's Field, manchester, to hear the radical orator Henry Hunt, who favoured annual parliaments and the extension of the vote.
 The military, fearing insurrection, charged the peaceful and unarmed crowd.
 In the ensuing melee, 15 died, one shot, the rest sabred or trampled.
 The event was referred to as 'Peterloo' in mocking reference to the battle of Waterloo, and became a landmark in the progress to universal suffrage.
-Note: there is now a new red...[Read More] (Bio by: David Conway) Cause of death: sabred and/or trampled Saint Peters Street, Manchester, Metropolitan Borough of Manchester, Greater Manchester, England
+It reads, "St Peter's Fields...[Read More] (Bio by: David Conway) Cause of death: Sabred and/or trampled Saint Peters Street, Manchester, Metropolitan Borough of Manchester, Greater Manchester, England

 Reade, Pauline b.
 1947 d.
 July 12, 1963 Murder Victim.
 At age 16, she vanished on the way to a local dance.
 She had the misfortune of coming across Myra Hindley and Ian Brady the infamous 'Moors Murderers' She was aquainted with Hindley and thought nothing of going to help her look for a glove she had lost on Saddleworth Moor.
 Once there she was assaulted by Brady and buried in a shallow grave, where her body lay undiscovered for over 20 years.
 In June 1987 Hindley was taken out of prison to the moors where she tried to help police...[Read More] (Bio by: Lisa) Gorton Cemetery, Manchester, Metropolitan Borough of Manchester, Greater Manchester, England Plot: Plot GG Grave 406